KVonGit/lurkinghorror/v3-sound-testing/README.md

 00000000  00 09 90 4C 40 FF 00 04 90 4C 00                 ...L@ÿ...L.
 ```

-Bit 3 is the "note" value.
+Byte 3 is the "note" value.
 Here, we have 76.

 To find what frequency this will use, there is a formula:
 ```